 Your exploit strings will typically contain byte values that do not correspond to the ASCII values for printing characters.
-The program sendstring can help you generate these raw strings.
+The program SENDSTRING can help you generate these raw strings.
 It takes as input a hex-formatted string.
 In this format, each byte value is represented by two hex digits.
 For example, the string "012345" could be entered in hex format as "30 31 32 33 34 35."
-(Recall that the ASCII code for decimal digit x is $0 \times 3x$ .)
+(Recall that the ASCII code for decimal digit x is $0 \times 3x$.)
 Non-hex digit characters are ignored, including the blanks in the example shown.
-IMPORTANT NOTE: sendstring will only pay attention to the first line of its input file.

-If you generate a hex-formatted exploit string in the file exploit.txt, you can apply the raw string to bufbomb in several different ways:
+If you generate a hex-formatted exploit string in the file exploit.txt, you can apply the raw string to BUFBOMB in several different ways:

-1. You can use a pipe to pass the string through sendstring and feed it directly to bufbomb:
+1. You can set up a series of pipes to pass the string through SENDSTRING.

-unix>./sendstring < exploit.txt | ./bufbomb -t bovik
+unix> cat exploit.txt | ./sendstring | ./bufbomb -t bovik

-2. You can store the raw string in a file and use I/O redirection to supply it to bufbomb:
+2. You can store the raw string in a file and use I/O redirection to supply it to BUFBOMB:

 '''

-unix>./sendstring < exploit.txt > exploit-raw.txt
+unix> ./sendstring < exploit.txt > exploit-raw.txt

-unix>./bufbomb -t bovik < exploit-raw.txt
+unix> ./bufbomb -t bovik < exploit-raw.txt

 '''

-This approach can also be used when running bufbomb from within gdb:
+This approach can also be used when running BUFBOMB from within GDB:

-unix>gdb bufbomb (qdb)run -t bovik < exploit-raw.txt
+unix> gdb bufbomb (gdb) run -t bovik < exploit-raw.txt

-One important point: your exploit string must not contain byte value $0 \times 0A$ at any intermediate position, since this is the ASCII code for newline n.
+One important point: your exploit string must not contain byte value 0x0A at any intermediate position, since this is the ASCII code for newline ('\n').
 When Gets encounters this byte, it will assume you intended to terminate the string.
-Sendstring will warn you if it encounters this byte value.
+SENDSTRING will warn you if it encounters this byte value.

-When you correctly solve one of the levels, bufbomb will automatically send an email notification to our grading server.
+When you correctly solve one of the levels, BUFBOMB will automatically send an email notification to our grading server.
 The server will test your exploit string to make sure it really works, and it will update the lab web page indicating that your team (listed by cookie) has completed this level.

 Unlike the bomb lab, there is no penalty for making mistakes in this lab.
-Feel free to fire away at bufbomb with any string you like.
+Feel free to fire away at BUFBOMB with any string you like.